Symbian9/qmapshack-doc-wiki/DocBasicsMapDem.md

     http://<server_address>/<optional_path>/1.0.0/WMTSCapabilities.xml

 For example there is a variety of free world wide WMTS map from [Arcgis](http://services.arcgisonline.com/arcgis/rest/services).
-A the capability sheet of the topo map can be found at:
+The capability sheet of the topo map can be found at:

     http://services.arcgisonline.com/arcgis/rest/services/World_Topo_Map/MapServer/WMTS/1.0.0/WMTSCapabilities.xml